NSO-developer/netsim-wrapper/README.md

 ### Create Network/Device From Template

-We are using the teamplates updated based on your requirement as follows
+We are using the templates which are updated based on your requirement

 ```bash
 ⋊> ~/k/i/ncs-netsim2 on master ◦ ncs-netsim2 create-network-from [yaml | json] <filename>